 That does not mean that famine-related imagery was lacking.
-Both Soviet Russia magazine and the German branch of the IAH drew upon stark graphic imagery – in this case a dramatic woodcut of an anguished mother and dying child by the Berlin-based artist Käthe Kollwitz – to dramatize starvation and the need for response.
+Both Soviet Russia magazine and the German branch of the IAH drew upon stark graphic imagery – in this case a dramatic woodcut of an anguished mother and dying child by the Berlin-based artist Käte Kollwitz – to dramatize starvation and the need for response.
 The magazine prominently displayed the work of a number of left-leaning artists on its covers from December 1921 until late 1922.
-In each and every case, the artwork portrayed either a secular pieta of starving mother and child [Fig. 7.5], mothers slinging her babies into the Volga River, or groups of starving children.
+In every case, the artwork portrayed either a secular pietà of a starving mother and child (Figure 7.5), a mother slinging her babies into the Volga River, or groups of starving children.
 The famine, that is to say, was envisioned through the plight of mothers and children and of children alone.
 The graphic imagery provided a visceral and narrative punch.
 Yet the visual style of choice was not photographic realism, with its visual representation of actual individuals and their specific idiosyncratic physical and emotional states.
 Rather, the imagery showcased the revolutionary aesthetics of German Expressionism and Soviet Proletkult, already appearing in the political posters and publications of workers’ parties and organizations, to construct a generalized narrative of dying mothers and children.
-In Soviet Russia magazine, short text periodically appeared noting that “the dying are eating their dead … mothers are drowning their children to silence their heartrending cries for bread,” or that orphaned children were begging for money to bury their mother.
+In Soviet Russia magazine, short text periodically appeared noting that “the dying are eating their dead . . . mothers are drowning their children to silence their heartrending cries for bread,” or that orphaned children were begging for money to bury their mother.
 Yet these descriptions typically did not accompany images: emotionally affecting words and images were segregated from one another, rather than used in concert.
 Action was necessary to “save the children” and, with them, the revolution, the magazine instructed.
 Yet its editorial staff chose to minimize the use of famine photography, perhaps to avoid excessive pathos – or to preemptively deflect criticism regarding the social effects of the revolution and civil war.
 Either way, in the early 1920s, the preference for graphic art over photos differentiated the visual culture of communist relief work from that of liberal organizations like the Save the Children Fund.
 Ultimately, however, they all relied on the shared sentimental themes of broken mother-child bonds and endangered children.

 Fig. 7.5 Here